Of all the ways that I could spend a Sunday evening, a night at the Hilton Newcastle Gateshead Hotel has to be one of the best.

 |Thanks Pretty Little Gym Addict for this image!|

 The great thing about this restaurant is that they offer additional menus for dietary requirements; gluten-free, dairy-free and vegan.
 I am dairy-free and cannot tell you how greatly I appreciated this.

 I only discovered that I had a cows milk intolerance back in February and I cannot begin to tell you how difficult it is to eat out at restaurants; from very limited food choices to staff not understanding the importance of your requirements, I can tell you that it was a breath of fresh air to be able to go to the Hilton and enjoy a three course meal, chosen from a completely dairy-free menu, safe in the knowledge that the waitress and chef knew the importance of food intolerances.

-I’d certainly go back to the Windows on the Tyne restaurant to enjoy a meal out again; I’d love to take my hubby as I know that he’d really enjoy the food and its great for me to be able to feel included with plenty of options to choose from.
+I’d certainly go back to the Windows on the Tyne restaurant to enjoy a meal out again; I’d love to take my bestie as I know that she’d really enjoy the food and its great for me to be able to feel included with plenty of options to choose from.

 I picked the duck egg and asparagus wrapped in parma ham starter, followed by the fillet steak and king prawns (cooked in olive oil and garlic rather than the butter from the main menu) which was served with hand cut chips, button mushrooms and a tomato compote, followed by the sorbet.
 Although by the time I reached dessert, I was fit to burst.

 |Thanks for this image Pretty Little Gym Addict!|

 The food was expertly cooked to perfection and I thoroughly enjoyed every mouthful.
 I’d highly recommend the steak in particular if you should dine here; it is not one to be missed!